 Option Description Default Setting Measurement name The name of your sample data.
 This name will appear when you save or open this data and in any reports you generate.
 The default name is the date and time of collection.
-Date and Time Number of sample scans 10 Resolution (cm-1) Like the resolution of a photo or video, a better resolution will mean finer detail in your spectral data.
+Date and Time Number of sample scans How many times the sample is scanned during the measurement.
+The resulting data reflects the average of all the scans.
+More scans will result in more accurate data but will take longer to measure.
+10 Resolution (cm-1) Like the resolution of a photo or video, a better resolution will mean finer detail in your spectral data.
 For example, a better resolution will distinguish between two very close peaks while a poor resolution might combine them.
 A smaller value results in a higher (better) resolution, but also takes longer to measure.
 Typically, resolutions of 4 are used for solid and liquid samples.
-For gas samples, use a resolution of 1 4 Analysis type or 0.5.
-With OMNIC Paradigm for touchscreen, you select your analysis type from the home screen rather than selecting from a list.
+For gas samples, use a resolution of 1 or 0.5.
+4 Analysis type With OMNIC Paradigm for touchscreen, you select your analysis type from the home screen rather than selecting from a list.
 Allows you to automatically process your data after it's collected.
 Use None to measure a sample without additional analysis.
 Search performs a correlation search.
 Use search to identify an unknown sample.
 Edit search settings in the Search Setup view.
 QCheck results indicate a match value between your sample and a reference.
-Use QCheck to verify None the composition of a known sample.
+Use QCheck to verify the composition of a known sample.
 Edit QCheck settings in the QCheck Setup view.
 Quantify is used to quantify the components of a sample using a pre-selected quantification method.
-Select Identify > Quantify Setup to specify a quantification method.
-Tag Allows you to add a tag to the spectrum.
+None Tag Allows you to add a tag to the spectrum.
 Tags can later be used when searching for a spectrum.
 Final format Determines the units used for the collected data.
 You can convert your data to another Y-axis unit after collection in the View/Display menu.
 Absorbance Sampling accessory The sampling accessory used to measure the sample.
 Smart accessories are detected automatically.